awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-monitoring.md

 ## Monitoring an Amazon Aurora global database with Amazon RDS Performance Insights<a name="aurora-global-database-pi"></a>

 You can use Amazon RDS Performance Insights for your Aurora global databases\.
 You enable this feature individually, for each Aurora DB cluster in your Aurora global database\.
 To do so, you choose **Enable Performance Insights** in the **Additional configuration** section of the Create database page\.
-Or, you can Modify your Aurora DB clusters to use this feature after they are up and running\.
+Or you can modify your Aurora DB clusters to use this feature after they are up and running\.
 You can enable or turn off Performance Insights for each cluster that's part of your Aurora global database\.

 The reports created by Performance Insights apply to each cluster in the global database\.
 When you add a new secondary AWS Region to an Aurora global database that's already using Performance Insights, be sure that you enable Performance Insights in the newly added cluster\.
 It doesn't inherit the Performance Insights setting from the existing global database\.